 Welcome to Hickory Ridge Estates.
 We are a residential community that is currently growing.
 Hickory Ridge Estates is located southeast of Lafayette off South 250 East.
 Hickory Ridge Estates includes three homeowner associations.
-These include Hickory Ridge Subdivision, The Retreat at Hickory Ridge Planned Development, and Ravenswood at Hickory Ridge Planned Development.
-Main Street Management and Property Manager Angela Remter manages all three communities.
+This includes Hickory Ridge Subdivision and The Retreat at Hickory Ridge Planned Development.
+Main Street Management and Property Manager Jennifer Cassady manages both communities.

 Contact Main Street Management at 765-742-6390 Opt.
 2 if you have questions.